hardin47/st47s-and-d47a/content/courses/data-sources/index.md

 * Nathan Yau’s amazing visualizations: <a href = "http://flowingdata.com/" target = "_blank">FlowingData</a>, most of which include corresponding datasets.
 * Kerry Lock Morgan has posted a compilation<a href = "http://www.personal.psu.edu/klm47/visualization.htm" target = "_blank"> data visualizations</a>
 * Caitlin Hudon's GitHub site of <a href="https://github.com/caitlinhudon/data_viz_resources/blob/main/README.md" target="_blank">Data Viz Resources</a>
-* No data here, but I have to link to these <a href = "https://www.darkhorseanalytics.com/portfolio-data-looks-better-naked" target = "_blank">amazing gifs</a> which get cleaner as they go, byt Darkhorse Analytics.
+* No data here, but I have to link to these <a href = "https://www.darkhorseanalytics.com/portfolio-data-looks-better-naked" target = "_blank">amazing gifs</a> which get cleaner as they go, by Darkhorse Analytics.